bookofproofs/bookofproofs.github.io/_sources/history/19th-century/butchart.md

 **Raymond Butchart** was a Scottish mathematician who was badly wounded in World War I and afterwards returned to Dundee as a lecturer.
 He was appointed Professor of Mathematics at Raffles College Singapore but died of malaria on his way home on his first leave.

 ### Mathematical Profile (Excerpt):
-* His mother was  Margaret R Butchart (born in Dundee about 1853).
 * Raymond Butchart was educated at Morgan Academy in Dundee and Dundee High School before matriculating at the University of St Andrews.
 * In fact Butchart did not even travel the 12 miles to St Andrews, for his studies were in University College, Dundee, at that time part of the University of St Andrews.
 * After graduating with a B.Sc. in 1913, Butchart began undertaking research in mathematics at Dundee and at the same time working as a mathematics tutor in the Department.
 * Butchart took the Commission and acted as Brigade Signalling Officer.
-* In 1921 Butchart was awarded his doctorate from the University of St Andrews, married Jean Ainslie Broome, and was promoted to Lecturer in Mathematics in University College, Dundee.
 * It was not to be, for Butchart died of malaria while on the voyage and he was buried at sea, 65 miles South East of Colombo.
 * Raymond Butchart was a member of the Edinburgh Mathematical Society, joining in December 1914.